 I’ve seen houses demolished, crops destroyed, our infrastructure destroyed.
-And recently I’ve lived for weeks under curfew, a prisoner in my own home, without water, without electricity and often without a phone.
-I’ve lived under constant shelling – I’ve seen the windows and doors of my home (my ancestral home) being blown away.
+I’ve lived under constant shelling – I’ve seen the windows and doors of my home being blown away.